Combating Pests

 1. One of the easiest ways is to use coarse swimming pool filter sand.
 It must be the coarse kind.
 Make a ring around the plants you are trying to save, hostas in particular.
 It is easier to do this early in the season just as you see the plants coming up.
 They will not cross over this barrier and you won’t need to replace it for the rest of the season.

-2. Put beer in little saucers, like jar tops, and place in garden.
+3. Put beer in little saucers, like jar tops, and place in garden.
 They will crawl in and drown.

-3. Place melon rinds filled with water in your garden.
+4. Place melon rinds filled with water in your garden.
 They crawl in and drown.

-4. After a meal of corn on the cob, put the cobs in the garden.
+5. After a meal of corn on the cob, put the cobs in the garden.
 The slugs will visit the cobs where you can easily find and kill them.

-5. If you find slugs under rocks or boards or see them out at night you can sprinkle salt on them to kill them.
+6. If you find slugs under rocks or boards or see them out at night you can sprinkle salt on them to kill them.
 Be careful not to use too much salt around your plants.

 Sow bugs don’t like bone meal.
 Dust plants with it.

 Voles - There are several methods for fighting voles, one of the ones being getting a cat.
 Since my recommendations will be organic I can't recommend some of the commercial products.
 Hardware cloth or 1/4 inch galvanized steel mesh cylinders will keep voles from young trees or seedlings.
 There are some commercial products that contain capsaicin (hot pepper extract) that repel voles.
 There are also a couple mixtures you can mix up that they don't like.
 Take hot peppers (Jalapeno or Habenero) grind them in a blender along with some water and chili pepper.
 Liquefy and strain this mixture, add a little dish soap and spray over problem area (wear rubber gloves, this can burn your hands) .
 Castor oil and peppermint oil have repellant qualities also.
 Mix equal parts of the oil with dish liquid.
 Mix in blender until foamy.
 Spray around affected areas.
 You could also try applying the oil to objects (board, rags etc.) and put them where the voles are.
-Mouse traps baited with peanut butter will get you some critters.
+Mouse traps baited with peanut butter work good.
 Place a bucket or pot over top of the trap, propped up for the voles to get in, so you won't hurt a child, dog or cat that comes across it.

 Click Here to contact us with questions or comments about this web site.